AmedDavid/expense-tracker/README.md

 ## Future Improvements

-- **Persistence**: Add local storage or a backend to persist expenses between sessions.
+- **Persistence** - Add local storage or a backend to persist expenses between sessions.
-- **Enhanced Sorting**: Allow sorting in ascending and descending order.
+- **Enhanced Sorting** - Allow sorting in ascending and descending order.
-- **Edit Functionality**: Enable users to edit existing expenses.
+- **Edit Functionality** - Enable users to edit existing expenses.
-- **Improved Styling**: Add animations or transitions for a smoother user experience.
+- **Improved Styling** - Add animations or transitions for a smoother user experience.

 ---